ritik872000/Assignment/README.md

 -As time is the greatest factor here we can treat this problem as a forecasting problem i.e using time as our independent variable we can forecast prices for future.

 Why Forecasting?<br>
--Prices depends on features like time or simply we have time series data
+-Prices depends on time and the data is time-series so, it'll be easier to forecast the prices using below methods.
 <ol>
     <li>Classic ARIMA/SARIMA</li>
     <li>Deep Learning(RNN or LSTM)</li>